 Most decaf actually has a slightly higher potassium content than a regular cup.
-Decaf coffee has 216 mg of potassium. per brewed cup.
+Decaf coffee has around 216 mg of potassium per brewed cup.
 According to Health Line, brewed coffee has 4.8% Daily Value of potassium.

 Potassium in Instant Coffee

-Instant coffee has 96 mg of potassium per 8 ounce cup.
+Instant coffee has about 96 mg of potassium per 8-ounce cup.
 This is less than regular brewed coffee and less than half of the potassium in decaf coffee.

 This is based on 72 mg of potassium per 6 oz cup (180 ml) according to My Fitness Pal.

 Why does instant coffee have less potassium?
 Because of the processing, instant coffee loses some of the nutrients.

 An adult with fully functioning kidneys should consume roughly 4,500 mg of potassium each day.
 And this is not usually difficult to achieve on a normal diet.

 According to the National Institutes of Health, the Adequate Intake of potassium ranges from 2,300 and 3,400 mg each day.
 This amount varies by gender and age.

 However, for somebody suffering from renal (kidney) disease, a typical potassium-restricted diet will be about 2,000 mg, which can be difficult considering how many foods contain potassium.

 According to the U.S. Food & Drug Administration (FDA), foods that contain 20% Daily Value (DV) or higher are considered high.
 And foods with 5% DV or less, are considered low.